rapid7/metasploit-framework/documentation/modules/auxiliary/admin/ldap/vmware_vcenter_vmdir_auth_bypass.md

 ### Add

-Add an admin user to the target.
+Add an admin user to the vCenter Server.

 ## Options